sandy366/LearnAI-KnowledgeMiningBootcamp/Solution-Architecture.md

 # Solution Architecture

-In this workshop you will learn how to create a Cognitive Search solution for Enterprise Documents.
+In this training you will create a solution to ingest and process business documents.
+The dataset is detailed below and it was choosen specially for this training.

-Cognitive Search is an Azure Search feature that lets you use artificial intelligence to extract insights and structured information from business documents like pdf, ppt, docx, xls, html and more.
-We will create pipelines that use cognitive skills to enrich and bring structure to your data before it gets indexed.
+You will start with the environment

 This solution uses a variety of pre-built cognitive skills and extend the feature by adding some custom skills.